 My favorite way to cook a whole chicken is in a dutch oven.
 The dutch oven captures all of the juices and bastes the chicken so it stays nice and juicy.
 Flavors of lemon and thyme really drive home that classic roast chicken flavor.

 Related: I get all of my grass fed beef and pasture raised chicken from Butcher Box.
 Read my honest review here.

 It doesn't get any more classic than roast chicken.
-This roast chicken with lemon and thyme is so succulent, juicy, and flavorful, you will be oohing and aahing at every bite.
+This Dutch Oven Chicken is so succulent, juicy, and flavorful, you will be oohing and aahing at every bite.
 I'm not kidding.
 Plus, it is so easy the prep only takes minutes.